 Rattlesnakes have average lifespans of about 13 years old whereas a coachwhip lives to be about 16.
-There are up to 70 subspecies of rattlesnakes branching from 36 different species.
+There are dozens of subspecies of rattlesnakes branching from 56 different species.
 These include the prairie, timber, and Mojave rattlesnakes.
 The coachwhip species has 7 subspecies.

 While specific rattlesnakes and coachwhip snakes are endangered, the two snakes still have a decent population size.
 One of the biggest threats is human development that’s encroaching on their habitats.

 Tails and Rattle